Where parents feel like chauffeurs, companies step in

 To allay concerns, companies catering to kids claim to screen drivers more extensively, checking their fingerprints and requiring them to have childcare or parenting experience, sometimes describing them as “nannies on wheels.”
 Drivers and children are given passwords that must match, and parents can track a child’s whereabouts in real-time through the app.

-“Every parent is going to be naturally skeptical, and we built it with that in mind,” said Joanna McFarland, CEO and co-founder of HopSkipDrive, which operates in five states.
+“Every parent is going to be naturally skeptical, and we built it with that in mind,” said Joanna McFarland, CEO and co-founder of HopSkipDrive, which operates in six states and Washington, D.C.
 “As a parent, you may not know your child’s friends’ parents or you may not know who the bus driver is.
 It’s really no different, but with this you have that tracking capability, and you know they’ve gone through that vetting process.”

 Fink’s son initially rode with another child when they started getting rides from HopSkipDrive, easing his discomfort about getting in the car with a stranger.